mgriebling/ExpressionParser/README.md

 **ExpressionParser** contains two source files, `Parser.swift` and `Scanner.swift`.
-They were produced by the Coco compiler [https://github.com/mgriebling/Coco] translating an input ATG (Attributable
-Target Grammar) file (exp.atg) that describes the operations to be scanned and parsed in a compact text format.
+They were produced by the Coco compiler [https://github.com/mgriebling/Coco] translating an input ATG (Attributed Grammar) file (exp.atg) that describes the operations to be scanned and parsed in a compact text format.
 The `Coco` compiler generator also requires some `.frame` files into which sections of code are inserted to produce the final swift parser and scanner files.
 An Abstract Syntax Tree